onleetosh/homework-1/README.md

 ### 19. head / body

 What is the `<head>` tag for?
-The <head> tag displays the title only
+Displays the title only

 What is the `<body>` tag for?
-The <body> tag displays the information contained in the document.
+Displays the information contained in the document.

 ### 20. Head…

 What's the difference between `<head>`, `<header>`, and heading tags?
+The head tag is used for meta data and the header tag is used for actual content

 ### 21. Tables